So who's enjoying this so far? Things are sure taking a dark turn for our intrepid graduates, huh?

 I don't know if I could call this a miracle, he thought as he made his way into the dark, but I'll take it.

-Spirits were rapidly falling with the rest of the Fairy Tail Academy graduates; firstly because of all the people who hadn't made it back to the camp, alive or otherwise, secondly because of Sherry's meltdown.
+Spirits were rapidly falling with the rest of the Fairy Tail Academy graduates; firstly because of all the people who hadn't made it back to the camp, alive or otherwise, and secondly because of Sherry's meltdown.

 And now there was a third option that made its presence known.